-13GC Export prohibited during domestic shortfall years
+13GC Export prohibited during domestic shortfall quarters

-- (1) The exportation from Australia of liquefied natural gas is prohibited during a domestic shortfall year unless: - (a) a permission in writing to export the liquefied natural gas has been granted by the Resources Minister or an authorised officer; and - (b) the permission is produced to the Collector. - Note: A permission may be granted for a period that is longer than a domestic shortfall year. - (2) A permission may specify: - (a) conditions to be complied with by the holder of the permission; and - (b) when the holder must comply with a condition. - (3) The Resources Minister or an authorised officer may: - (a) vary a condition of a permission with the consent of the holder of the permission; or - (b) accept the surrender of a permission, including in exchange for granting another permission.
+- (1) The exportation from Australia of liquefied natural gas is prohibited during a domestic shortfall quarter unless: - (a) a permission in writing to export the liquefied natural gas has been granted by the Resources Minister or an authorised officer; and - (b) the permission is produced to the Collector.

+Note: A permission may be granted for a period that is longer than a domestic shortfall quarter.

+- (2) A permission may specify: - (a) conditions to be complied with by the holder of the permission; and - (b) when the holder must comply with a condition. - (3) The Resources Minister or an authorised officer may: